JoeN10/green_earth_initiative-2/README.md

 --Google maps and a new google form have beed added to the website giving the location and form for donations.

 -- a screenshot of the website for mobile phone and desktop have been added to the ReadMe.md file.

+Below are the changes made for POE Part 3 regarding feedback from part 2:

+-- Fixed HTML structure with proper container elements and semantic markup.

+-- Implemented responsive navigation that switches between inline for desktop and block for mobile.

+-- Added proper spacing with container class so content does not touch the edges.

+-- Improved visual design with cards, grids, and hover effects

+-- Added interactive elements, like an accordion for FAQs.

+-- Improved SEO with meta descriptions, proper heading structure, and semantic HTML

+-- Added JavaScript functionality for a mobile menu, accordion, and form validation.

+-- Created additional SEO files robots.txt and sitemap.xml

+These changes address all the feedback from Part 2 while implementing the required functionality for Part 3, including JavaScript enhancements, SEO optimization, and improved responsive design.

+# Key Features of Sitemap:

+-- Comprehensive Structure: Shows main and subpages, all in clear hierarchical manner.

+-- Visual Website Map: A visual representation of the site structure

+-- Organized Sections - Groups pages by type (Main Pages, Resources, Forms)

+-- Responsive Design - Works perfectly on all device sizes

+-- Consistent Styling - Matches Green Earth Initiative branding

+-- Easy to Navigate - Clear links to all important pages

+-- SEO Friendly: Helps search engines understand your site structure.

+-- Easy to use: Simple for visitors to find what they are looking for

 # Test and Iterate